lupyuen/pinetime-rust-mynewt/README.md

 #
 -->

-# PineTime Smart Watch Firmware with Apache Mynewt and Embedded Rust and MicroPython
+# PineTime Smart Watch Firmware with Apache Mynewt, Embedded Rust and MicroPython

 This `micropython` branch contains the firmware source code for PineTime Smart Watch with Apache Mynewt, Embedded Rust, Wireless Firmware Updates and MicroPython based on these repos...